MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help-and-support.md

 - For collaboration in preview or beta versions of the AL language in Visual Studio Code, use [GitHub](https://github.com/microsoft/al)
 - For Microsoft partners, for versions already in general availability and supported, file requests through [Microsoft PartnerSource](https://mbs.microsoft.com/partnersource/)
-- For Microsoft partners who have discovered a bug in a in preview or beta version, use [MS Collaborate](/collaborate/)
+- For Microsoft partners who have discovered a bug in a preview or beta version, use [MS Collaborate](/collaborate/)

-For problems reported by your [!INCLUDE [prodshort](developer/includes/prodshort.md)] online customers, use the [!INCLUDE [tenant-admin-center](administration/tenant-admin-center.md)] to troubleshoot and submit support requests.
+For problems reported by your [!INCLUDE [prodshort](developer/includes/prodshort.md)] online customers, use the [administration center](administration/tenant-admin-center.md)] to troubleshoot and submit support requests.
 For more information, see [Technical Support for [!INCLUDE[prodlong](developer/includes/prodlong.md)]](technical-support.md).

 ## Trials